NVIDIA/accelerated-computing-hub/tutorials/cuda-cpp/README.md

 - [Notebooks](./notebooks) containing lessons and exercises, intended for self-paced or instructor-led learning, which can be run on [NVIDIA Brev](https://brev.nvidia.com) or [Google Colab](https://colab.research.google.com).
 - [Slides](./slides) containing the lecture content for the lessons.
-- [Docker Images](https://github.com/NVIDIA/accelerated-computing-hub/pkgs/container/cuda-cpp-tutorial) and [Docker Compose files](./brev/docker-compose.yml) for creating Brev Launchables.
+- [Docker Images](https://github.com/NVIDIA/accelerated-computing-hub/pkgs/container/cuda-cpp-tutorial) and [Docker Compose files](./brev/docker-compose.yml) for creating Brev Launchables or running locally.

+Brev Launchables of this tutorial should use:
+- L40S, L4, or T4 instances.
+- Crusoe or any other provider with Flexible Ports.

 ## Notebooks